Arctek/volprofile/README.md

 3. Bin size: `bin_size = 12`

-All bins are made standarised and made equal.
+All bins are standarised and made equal.